German Kriegsmarine Schnellboot S-Boot Engine at Ahoghill

 The soldiers used to frequent the Wellington Street building from which this Plaque was rescued when the building was being demolished.

-Thanks to Ed Luke for the picture and information.
+(Thanks to Ed Luke for the picture and information and Hugo Cox for the photograph of the Patch)

 Here we have a building which was used by the Local Defence Volunteers (Otherwise known as the Home Guard) in Carrickfergus.